saintmalik/blog.saintmalik.me/blog/2023-01-10-github-action-reusable.md

       awsregion:
         required: true
 ```
-You should be wondering why we still need secrets again in this workflow, this is because our image is in a private repository, hence we can pull it and scan it.
+You should be wondering why we still need secrets again in this workflow, this is because our image is in a private repository, so we can pull it and scan it.

 Also, I am using the trivy image scanner here, you can choose to use anyone out here, and here is the job workflow